Keil™, An ARM® Company

 QUESTION

 I'm currently working on an interrupt service routine that has a challenging timing requirement.
-After compiling the routine and looking at the assembly listing I noticed that the complier chose a different CJNE instruction than I would have.
+After compiling the routine and looking at the assembly listing I noticed that the compiler chose a different CJNE instruction than I would have.

 ANSWER